-ACTE Announces Missouri Assistant Professor at University of Central Missouri as National Award Finalist
+ACTE Announces Utah Director of Career & Technical Education as National Award Finalist

-Dr. Gremaud is one of four finalists for the 2025 national title.
+Gardner is one of five finalists for the 2025 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox.
-The Army, and Stratasys.
+The event will take place on December 4, 2024, at 7:00 p.m.
+The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###